DrLex0/quake-frogbots/waypoint/README.md

 8. **Teleports:** you must make a one-way connection from each `trigger_teleport` to its corresponding `info_teleport_destination`.
 (This has become a lot easier in the v2 tool.)
    - It is _essential_ to first enable both NOCLIP with `F2` and closest-marker mode with `F`.
    - Then move into the teleport trigger zone, and ensure with `C` that the `trigger_teleport` marker is selected.
    - Hit `K`.
-The trigger is now connected to its destination (and _only_ it destination, as it should be).
+The trigger now has an outgoing path to its destination (and _only_ it destination, as it should be).
      ![Connecting teleports](images/teleport.jpg)
    - If it is a 2-way teleporter, now do the same thing at the other side to connect its trigger to the destination.
    - Teleports are disabled in manual mode, hence toggle with `O` to get teleported to the other side.